mcfarljm/fortwrap/docs/manual.md

 ### Derived Types

 The main goal of FortWrap is to allow users to develop C++ interfaces to Fortran code that applies object oriented techniques by making use of derived types.
-In order to interface with Fortran derived types, FortWrap uses an object handle approach, where a pointer to the derived type is stored and passed to arguments that operate on that derived type.
+In order to interface with Fortran derived types, FortWrap uses an object handle (opaque pointer) approach, where a pointer to the derived type is stored and passed to arguments that operate on that derived type.
 Thus the derived type can not be directly inspected from C++, but the object handle (pointer) can be passed to Fortran routines that operate on it.

 FortWrap scans the Fortran source code for definitions of derived types and Fortran subroutines that operate on those derived types.